 * VTM-11.0 speed was tested on Huawei P40

-E-commerce sequences
+Speed test: E-commerce sequences

 Ali266 is also tested on a total of twenty typical e-commerce 720p sequences from Taobao; seven of these are in landscape mode (1280x720), and the other thirteen of these are in portrait mode (720x1280).
 Such choice is to reflect the real-world popularity of taking portrait video on mobile devices.